-Term loosely applied to any premature heart contraction, but more precisely it is a ventricular contraction between two sinus cycles without a compensatory pause.
-Sometimes referred to as extrasystolic beat (esb).
+Term loosely applied to distortion in the cardiograph waveform resulting from an ectopic heartbeat.
+More precisely it is a ventricular contraction between two sinus cycles without a compensatory pause.
+Sometimes referred to as extrasystolic beat (esb) in the older literature.
+See arrythmia.